 The License Server configuration file contains several sections, which represent different areas that you can configure.
 You can configure each area by setting configuration parameters for it.
-For details of the available parameters, refer to the License Server Reference.
+For details of the available parameters, refer to the License Server Reference (see Display Online Help, on page 15).